makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================
-I made a basic bowling score app according to the specification.
+I made a basic bowling score app, at the moment it's only backend but frontend coming soon!

+Sadly, this is not the app to play bowling, but to keep track of your score!

-Example code in console
+Example code in console; go to your terminal...

 ====================